Shirin Towfigh

-Shirin Towfigh (born 1971, Tehran) is an American surgeon who specializes in minimally invasive hernia surgery.
+Shirin Towfigh (born 1971) is an American surgeon who specializes in minimally invasive hernia surgery.
 She is the president and founder of the Beverly Hills Hernia Center, a specialty clinic launched in 2013 for treating hernias and hernia-related complications.
-She is also the CEO of Hexagon Health, Inc., a technology company developed to advance the category of abdominal wall and pelvic floor health, using a multi-faceted, gender-specific approach.
+She is also the CEO of Hexagon Health.

 Early life and education

 Towfigh was born in 1971 in the capital city of Tehran, Iran, and she moved to the United States with her family at the age of two.
 After completing her primary education at Santa Monica High School, she completed her undergraduate education at the University of California, Los Angeles (UCLA).
 During her undergraduate years, Towfigh first realized her passion for medicine.

 Towfigh attended the University of California, San Diego (UCSD) for medical school.
 It was in her clerkship year that she gained an interest in surgery.
 After completing medical school, she moved back to Los Angeles, where she completed a general surgical residency at UCLA in 2002.
 Her interest in minimally invasive laparoscopic surgery was sparked during residency, as she was interested in laparoscopy due to potentials in technological advancements.

 Surgical career

-Towfigh is certified by the American Board of Surgery and was awarded an honorary certificate in Abdominal Wall Surgery by the European Board of Surgery.
-Her primary focus in general surgery is the treatment of hernias and hernia-related problems.

 After completing her residency, she joined the University of Southern California and the Los Angeles County Hospital.
 There, she worked with renowned laparoscopic surgeons such as Jeffrey Peters, and Namir Katkhouda.
 She worked as the lead surgeon to underserved patients with complex hernia problems during her time at the County Hospital, which later motivated her to pursue a career in hernia surgery.
 She joined Cedars-Sinai Department of Surgery in 2008 to help advance the surgical education program.
 There, she was mentored by laparoscopic surgeons Edward Phillips and George Berci.
 While at Cedars-Sinai Medical Center, she focused her surgical practice on the treatment of hernias and hernia related complications.
 She is known as the "Queen of Hernias" among her colleagues.

 Towfigh decided to advance hernia care as a private practicing surgeon, saying "why would I choose to be employed with… a whole hierarchy of administrative bosses, when I can be my own boss, without a ceiling on growth?".
 In 2013, she inaugurated the Beverly Hills Hernia Center, a multi-disciplinary clinic that cares for hernia patients with various hernia-related issues.
 Through her work at Hexagon Health, Towfigh holds multiple patents in hernia mesh innovation.